ndrarmstrong/web/_posts/2014-08-26-sideloading-windows-8-apps-with-wix.markdown

 Our devices are not domain-joined and this was not for permanent installation, so we went with option #3.
 Microsoft doesn't make this particularly easy - and [TestFlight](http://testflightapp.com) does not support Windows - so I needed a way to make it easy for users to install the beta build and install updates throughout the test period.
+The Windows Installer `.msi` format seemed like the perfect way to distribute builds, since it supports installations and upgrades for Windows applications, and can easily be deployed using various system administration tools.

-My normal go-to solution for applications on Windows is [WiX](http://wixtoolset.org), the "Windows Installer XML Toolkit" - which makes Windows Installers survivable, if not easy.
+My normal go-to solution for writing `.msi` installers is [WiX](http://wixtoolset.org), the "Windows Installer XML Toolkit" - which makes Windows Installers survivable, if not easy.
 And we were already using it for the accompanying Windows Service component, so it made sense to bundle our UI in the same package.
+Unfortunately, the current version (3.8) of WiX has no built-in support for installing apps into the Windows modern environment.

-I couldn't find anybody else that had done this successfully -- so here is my solution.
+Here is how I rolled my own solution for installing Windows apps using WiX.

 ## Overview